Cup-Of-JavaScript/javascript-postgres-db/readme.md

 ![](./docs/onetomany-2.png)

 #### Relationship: Many to Many
 Example #1: A book can be sold in MANY bookstores.
 A bookstore contains MANY books.
+The `bookstore_book` table is a bridge table (or a link or relationship table).
+This table links the two entities together to implement a many to many relationship.

 ![](./docs/manytomany.png)